Frequently Asked Questions (FAQ)

 What are the required resident projects?

-- Selection, preparation and delivery of one 45-50 minute ACPE accredited resident seminar.
+- Selection, preparation and delivery of one 40 - 50-minute resident seminar.

-- Identification and completion of a formal research project with the results presented at the Great Lakes Pharmacy Residency Conference.
+- Identification and completion of a formal research project with the results presented at a Pharmacy Resident Conference.

 - Selection and completion of a formal medication use evaluation with the results presented as a poster at the ASHP Midyear Clinical Conference.